evroon/bracket/README.md

 Read the [deployment docs](https://docs.bracketapp.nl/docs/deployment) for how to deploy Bracket and run it in production.

 Bracket can be run in Docker or by itself (using `pipenv` and `yarn`).

+# Development setup
+Read the [development docs](https://docs.bracketapp.nl/docs/community/development) for how to run Bracket for development.

+Prerequisites are `yarn`, `postgresql` and `pipenv` to run the frontend, database and backend.

 # Translations
 Based on your browser settings, your language should be automatically detected and loaded.
 For now,